Terms

 1.3 Dual-use categories

-When PromptForge's content classifier (Layer 2) detects a dual-use signal, it does not refuse — instead, it surfaces a one-time confirmation asking the user to attest the project is for:
+When PromptForge's intent classifier detects a dual-use signal, it does not refuse, instead, it surfaces a one-time confirmation asking the user to attest the project is for:

 - Their own systems, or